ircmaxell/programming-with-anthony/Draft/Logic.md

 It is True when any one of the inputs is true.
 It is only False, when BOTH of the inputs are false.

-The final operator is the Exclusive OR operator.
+The final operator is the exclusive OR operator.
 It is True only when the inputs are different.
 Therefore, it is only True when exactly one of the values is true.